Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Generalized Policy Improvement Algorithms

-Note that the assumption in \lemref{lem:on_tv_clip} is satisfied by popular policy representations such as a Gaussian policy.

-In order to develop a generalized version of PPO that approximates the generalized trust region update in \defref{def:gen_update}, we desire a policy update that approximately maximizes a lower bound on the generalized surrogate objective while also heuristically enforcing the generalized trust region via a clipping mechanism.
-In order to determine the appropriate clipping mechanism, we can write the generalized TV distance trust region in \eqref{eq:gen_trust_tv_one} as the expectation of a probability ratio deviation just as we did in the on-policy case.
+In order to develop a generalized version of PPO that approximates the generalized trust region update in \eqref{eq:gen_trust_tv_one}, we desire a clipping mechanism that heuristically enforces the generalized trust region in \eqref{eq:gen_trust_tv_one}.
+As shown in \cite{queeney_2021_geppo}, the clipping mechanism

-\begin{lemma} Assume that the support of $\pi$ is contained within the support of $\pi_{k-i}$, $i=0,1,2,\ldots$, at every state.
-Then, the TV distance trust region in \eqref{eq:gen_trust_tv_one} can be written as